Lynx-Huang/allxonTest/docs/Create a Plugin.md

 The `app_guid` repesent your Plugin's ID.
 The  `access_key` is your key to sign your data.

 :::caution
-Please keep your `access_key` safe,  Don't reveal it to anyone.
+Please keep your `access_key` safe.
+Don't reveal it to anyone.
 :::

 ## Get the Plugin Online

-First, you need to get your plugin online by connecting to Allxon Agent WebSocket server.
+First, you need to get your plugin online by connecting to WebSocket server.

 Below is the source code.

-`"wss://127.0.0.1:55688"`.
+`"wss://127.0.0.1:55688"`

 ```cpp {19} title="src/main.cpp"
 // ...